Bureau of Democracy, Human Rights and Labor

 a.
 Freedom of Association and the Right to Collective Bargaining

-The law, including related regulations and statutory instruments, generally provides the right of workers to form and join independent unions and bargain collectively.
+The law generally provides the right of workers to form and join independent unions and bargain collectively.
 The law does not make clear whether, in the absence of a trade union, other bodies elected by workers could be given the authority to bargain collectively.
 The law neither provides for nor prohibits the right to strike.
 The law prohibits antiunion discrimination.
 Volunteers in public works and workers employed by individuals without documented contracts do not have legal protection.

-The state-run Board of the Trade Union Federation of Uzbekistan incorporated more than 35,800 primary organizations and 14 regional trade unions; according to official reports, 60 percent of employees in the country participated in the federation.
+The state-run Federation of Trade Unions of Uzbekistan incorporated more than 35,800 primary organizations and 14 regional trade unions; according to official reports, 60 percent of employees in the country participated in the federation.
 Leaders of the federation were appointed by the President’s Office rather than elected by the union members or board.
 All regional and industrial trade unions at the local level were state managed.

 Unions and their leaders were not free to conduct activities without interference from the employer or from government-controlled institutions.
 Unions were government-organized institutions with little bargaining power aside from some influence on health and work safety issues, and workers did not exercise collective bargaining rights.
-For example, the Ministry of Labor and Social Protection and the Ministry of Finance, in consultation with the Council of the Trade Union Federation, set wages for government employees.
-In the small private sector, management established wages or negotiated them individually with persons who contracted for employment.
+For example, the Ministry of Labor and Social Protection and the Ministry of Finance, in consultation with the Federation of Trade Unions, set wages for government employees.
+In the emerging private sector, management established wages or negotiated them individually with persons who contracted for employment.
 There was no state institution responsible for labor arbitration.

 b.
 Prohibition of Forced or Compulsory Labor